Hey Pete Davidson, What’s In Your Bag?

 A Pack Of Tissues

-Grande has been known to lick a donut or two, and should this happen again, part of Davidson’s duties as her hubby-to-be is to clean off any residue from a sullied donut and/or remove the ones she touched and set them aside on a tissue.
+Grande has been known to lick a doughnut or two, and should this happen again, part of Davidson’s duties as her hubby-to-be is to clean off any residue from a sullied doughnut and/or remove the ones she touched and set them aside on a tissue.

 Trojan Magnums